 This is obviously true.
 Young children do not have a natural attention span or internal desire to just sit down and read a textbook for an hour on end.
 But this challenge should not be confronted with more games, and stimuli, but rather a more natural approach.

 SOLUTION – Be Your Child’s Teacher (and make it fun-ny)

 Your child is dying to spend time with you (whether they make it seem like it or not).
 Books are the perfect solution to developing reading skills, learning new words, and having fun.
 What makes BookLingual books unique, is that each book is a fun and adventurous story.
 These are not workbooks or flash card style pages; but rather characters, emotions, journeys, fantasy, and reality.
 The books then become a source of entertainment (and disguise the fact that learning is happening!)

-We don’t claim that our bilingual books alone will lead to total fluency; but they are a very important piece of the puzzle.
-In order to help your child become fluent, you need to develop a full bilingual action plan, and create an immersive environment.
-Books, and bilingual books in particular will become a very important component in your plan.
+Spanish language books work better.
+Clearly, we have presented the case for why books are better.
+We don’t claim that our bilingual books alone will lead to total fluency, but they are a very important piece of the puzzle.
+In order to help your child become fluent, you need to develop a full bilingual action plan and create an immersive environment.
+Books, bilingual books in particular will become a very important component of your plan.